Activities in the Programme

 Mobility activities require cooperation between at least two partners (including the coordinator) from two different Nordplus countries.
 The following activities are eligible:

-- Preparatory visits
+A. Preparatory visits

 The purpose of preparatory visits is to give institutions the possibility to prepare and plan a future project and formulate an application to Nordplus Junior.
 The main principle is that one of the participating institutions/organisations acts as host.
 The host institution is not included in a mobility grant.
-As a maximum, one visit with two participating teachers per country can be applied for.
+As a maximum, one visit with two participating teachers per organisation and country can be applied for.
 An application for a preparatory visit cannot be combined with other mobility activities or development projects.

 Eligible participants: Teachers and other pedagogical staff.